 Making the Diagnosis

 It's easy to self-diagnose bad breath.
 You can lick your wrist, let it dry for a few seconds and smell the area, or cup your hands over your mouth and sniff your own breath.
-If you need a second opinion, ask a friend, family member, or your physician or dentist.
+If you need a second opinion, ask a friend, family member, or your doctor or dentist.

 Treatment and Prevention

 The manufacturers of mints and mouthwashes have made an industry out of the public's desire for fresh breath.
 These products promise that your breath can be made sweet-smelling and "minty fresh."
 However, they're only temporarily helpful at best in controlling breath odours.
 In fact, many often contain sugar and alcohol, which may lead to tooth decay or dry mouth and may aggravate certain mouth conditions.

 Proper care of the mouth and teeth and regular visits to the dentist are important, and are the most effective way to control bad breath.
 Regular brushing, flossing, rinsing, and tongue scraping can help prevent problems.